Havana: 17th century

 Havana in 1690, according to the Atlas Van der Hagen.
 British Library.

-Havana expanded greatly in the 17th century.
-New buildings were constructed from the most abundant materials of the island, mainly wood, combining various Iberian architectural styles, as well as borrowing profusely from Canarian characteristics.
-During this period the city also built civic monuments and religious constructions.
-The convent of St Augustin, El Morro Castle, the chapel of the Humilladero, the fountain of Dorotea de la Luna in La Chorrera, the church of the Holy Angel, the hospital de San Lázaro, the monastery of Santa Teresa and the convent of San Felipe Neri were completed in this era.
+Havana expanded greatly during the 17th century.
+New buildings were constructed from the most abundant materials of the island, primarily wood, combining various Iberian architectural styles as well as borrowing extensively from Canarian characteristics.
+During this period, the city built many civic monuments and religious buildings, including the El Morro Castle, Convent of St Augustin, the Chapel of the Humilladero, the Fountain of Dorotea de la Lunin La Chorrera, the Church of the Holy Angel, the Hospital de San Lázaro, the Monastery of Santa Teresa, and the Convent of San Felipe Neri.

-In 1649 a fatal epidemic, brought from Cartagena in Colombia, affected a third of the population of Havana.
-In 1674, the works for the City Walls were started, as part of the fortification efforts.
-They would be completed by 1740.
+In 1649, a fatal yellow fever epidemic brought from Cartagena killed a third of the population in Havana.
+In 1674, construction of the city walls started as part of the fortification efforts.
+It would be completed by 1740.